dotherightthing/crop-renamer/README.md

 The combination of `input[type="file"]` and JavaScript's [FileReader object](https://developer.mozilla.org/en-US/docs/Web/API/FileReader) only provides access to a single file.

-The cropper needs access to a folder of files.
+To provide a visual overview, the cropper needs access to a folder of files.

 A web browser is sandboxed for security reasons.
 Electron can run a web browser whilst also providing access to the operating system.